 A first time hunter to Africa will have often have selected his rifle by walking into a gun shop in his hometown and told the man the shop he needs a rifle for African hunting.
-Hell probably walk out with a rifle that may or may not be the ideal calibre and/or finish but it may well be the rifle that gives the shop owner (who could well have never been on an African hunting safari) the highest profit margin.
+He will probably walk out with a rifle that may or may not be the ideal calibre and/or finish but it may well be the rifle that gives the shop owner (who could well have never been on an African hunting safari) the highest profit margin.

-Theres the single shot actions such as the famous falling block.
+There's the single shot actions such as the famous 'falling block'.
 These can be discounted straight away as being far from ideal by dint of their being too slow to reload.

 Any of these action types are ideal for Africa.
 Although most underlever rifles rarely come in suitable calibres for most dangerous game species and should therefore be discounted for dangerous game hunting with the exception perhaps of the big cats.

 The bolt action rifles are by far the most popular choice of hunters worldwide.
 Probably one of the most popular and reliable types of bolt action rifles are the Mauser controlled feed variants.
 We use these actions in .404 Jeffery on our company loaner rifles.
 Don't feel that push feed rifles should be ruled out though, my own dangerous game rifle is a push feed action made by Sabi Rifles in South Africa.
 It's a bit battered nowadays, but it's never let me down, shoots as straight as a die and I love it dearly.
 The straight pull bolt rifles are an excellent choice, particularly for left-handed shooters as left and right-handed bolts can often be used in the same rifle.

 Removable magazines are an arguable point.
 Personally I don't like them much at all, as they can fall out if not correctly located and some hunters (especially in moments of excitement) drop them from time to time.
 This means that they end up covered in dust and then have to brushed off before they can be replaced in the rifle...Murphy's law decrees that this will always happen at the worst possible moment!